 Therapy typically takes place on an ‘outpatient basis’.
 This means you receive therapy for an hour or two during the day and then return home.
 Another option is to undergo therapy on a ‘residential basis.’

-Residential treatment means you live within a rehab centre whilst you undergo a detox and therapy sessions.
+Residential treatment means you live within a rehab center whilst you undergo a detox and therapy sessions.
 This means you are removed from your environment where you drink alcohol.
 This makes your detox easier since alcohol is not available to you whilst you experience withdrawal symptoms.

 Once your detox is completed (around 6 days into your rehab), you will then engage in intense sessions of CBT and psychotherapy that seek to treat your underlying depression.
 This is often advantageous to outpatient treatment because you receive lots of therapy in a short space of time.
 This may mean you get more out of your therapy sessions compared to spreading sessions over a long period of time on an outpatient basis.

 We must stress that taking medications should be seen as a measure of last resort.
 However, if you are not able to eliminate your depression using more natural alternatives, you may consider taking anti-depressants.
 To reduce your drinking, you may also consider taking disulfiram (Antabuse) and acamprosate (Campral).
 Click here to learn more about these medications.

 Research confirms the effectiveness of exercise when it comes to the treatment of mood disorders such as depression.
 Robust cardiovascular exercises such as jogging, running and cycling are particularly effective when it comes to treating milder forms of depression.

 Relaxation techniques are known to effectively treat depression.
 The relaxation techniques we recommend include yoga, mindfulness and tai chi.
 These methods help you attain a state of deep relaxation.